jaredforth/lilypond-rs/README.md

 A Rust wrapper and types for [GNU LilyPond](https://lilypond.org/).

 **lilypond-rs** provides an API to ergonomically wrap LilyPond, and provide Rust types that resolve to LilyPond output.
+This is still a work in progress and is not stable as of yet.

 Documentation:
 -   [API Reference](https://docs.rs/lilypond)